pgaret/frontend-interview/README.md

 1. Name a newer feature of javascript that you believe is extra useful, and discuss how you have used it in this project, or how you would use it if needed.

+Object destructuring is relatively new and I personally think one of unsung heroes of post ES6 JS.
+Being able to pull out a variety of variables from any given object, complete with defaults and aliasing, is a very convenient and powerful tool for code readability, not to mention making new features like hooks way more user clean and user friendly.

 2. What are 3 things you think `React` does very poorly?
 What tools do this better, if any?

+This is an interesting question, because I feel that React is best thought of as a useful foundation on which other technologies are usually placed.
+It also updates at such a rapid pace - a couple years ago, my major complaints lay in features that hooks mostly added, things like better data management (now we have context).

+One thing React does poorly is error handling - when the app encounters a an error from, say, a variable that is in the wrong format, the whole app crashes rather than localizing the error around the component.
+This can be prepared for with due diligence, but I'd love to see the React team give us a Component that at least is what is shown if an error happens instead of the crash screen.

+React also doesn't have any built-in functionality for websockets, so you have to build a whole separate websocket handling mini-app, and then have it connect with React in whichever way you want.
+I will say that it is less of a pain now with custom hooks, but real-time data consumption still seems like a prevalent enough issue to warrant an official hook or other integration.

+This isn't quite a coding thing per se, but as a third thing I'd say React doesn't do a great job of teaching its best practices.
+Whether it be new features like hooks, deprecations like componentWillMount, the movement to functional components...it strikes me sometimes that when I Google React questions, invariably I wind up at stack overflow or blog posts rather than the official documentation.
+And when those new features come out, I usually find myself glancing through the technical documentation and release notes, getting confused, and having to go off and read elsewhere for a better explanation.
+And I've been using React almost daily for 3 years.
+Back several years ago when I worked with Angular a bit, I was pleasantly surprised that their documentation seemed actually designed for the average human.

 ## Submissions